ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 You can read inotia00's announcement regarding the discontinuation [here](https://github.com/inotia00/revanced-documentation/wiki/Announcement).

-You can check out [YT ReX](https://github.com/YT-Advanced/revanced-documentation/wiki), a continuation of ReVanced Extended by another developer.
+You can check out [ReX](https://github.com/YT-Advanced/revanced-documentation/wiki), a continuation of ReVanced Extended by another developer.